dakirk/EC444-Individual-Projects/skills/cluster-0-installs/05-toolchain/report.md

 Author: David Kirk, 2019-09-05

 ## Summary
-I installed the toolchain and got the hello-world and blink programs running on the micro.
+I installed the toolchain and got the hello_world and blink programs running on the micro.

 ## Sketches and Photos
-hello-world:
+hello_world:
 ![Image](./images/helloworldcapture.png)

 blink: